crust-firmware/crust/README.md

 In order to support external devices, the firmware needs to know some information about the layout of the board and the connections to port L GPIO pins.
-Therefore, the supported boards are enumerated in the `boards` directory, and specifying a board with the `BOARD` `make` variable is required to build the firmware.
-You can also specify `BOARD` in a `config.mk` file, that will be included by the main `Makefile`.
+This project uses Kconfig to handle the possible configurations.
+You can run `make <board>_defconfig` for boards that are already supported by the firmware, or `make config` or `make nconfig` to create a custom configuration.

 ## Running the firmware

-The ARISC firmware *must* run from SRAM A2, because
-- The OpenRISC CPU has its special exception vector area at the beginning of SRAM A2.
-- SRAM A2 is the only memory on a bus directly connected to the ARISC core (in other words, using any other memory would prevent turning some busses off during suspend).
-- SRAM A1 is not accessible from the OpenRISC core on some SoCs.

-Unfortunately, on `sun50i` SoCs, ATF currently takes up the entirety of SRAM A2.
-Fortunately, it can be made smaller.
-[This version of ATF][crust-atf] has been patched to put its dynamically-allocated data in SRAM A1.
-This leaves half of SRAM A2 for the ARISC firmware.
-You'll also need [a patched version of U-Boot][crust-uboot] that loads ATF to the right place.
-You can use the build system in [our meta-repository][crust-meta] to automatically generate an SPI flash image containing the correct versions of all firmware components.
+To run Crust, you'll need [a patched version of U-Boot][crust-uboot] that loads all of the firmware pieces to the right place in SRAM.
+And you'll need [a version of ATF][crust-atf] that has an SCPI client that can take advantage of this firmware's capabilities.
+You can use the build system in [the Crust meta-repository][crust-meta] to automatically generate an MMC or SPI flash image containing the correct versions of all firmware components.

+The ATF and U-Boot patches are being upstreamed as much as possible while Crust is in development.
+However, finishing the process and switching everyone over to use Crust will take a while, as it requires coordination between several independent projects.

 [crust-atf]: https://github.com/crust-firmware/arm-trusted-firmware
 [crust-meta]: https://github.com/crust-firmware/meta